Kia K900 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia K900 are $1,400 a year for full coverage.
-Comprehensive costs approximately $298 a year, collision costs $484, and liability is estimated at $460.
-Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing around $3,024.
-Teen drivers pay the most at $5,268 a year or more.
+Estimated insurance rates for a Kia K900 are $1,400 a year for full coverage insurance.
+Comprehensive insurance costs around $298 each year, collision insurance costs $484, and liability is estimated at $460.
+Liability-only insurance costs approximately $510 a year, and high-risk driver insurance costs $3,024 or more.
+Teenage drivers pay the most at up to $5,268 a year.

 Average premium for full coverage: $1,400

-Rate estimates include $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and K900 trim levels.
+Rate estimates include $500 deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all 50 states and K900 models.

 Insurance Price Range by Risk and Coverage

-For the average 40-year-old driver, insurance rates for a Kia K900 go from as low as $510 for a discount liability-only rate to a high of $3,024 for a driver required to buy high-risk insurance.
+For a driver around age 40, insurance rates for a Kia K900 range from as low as $510 for basic liability insurance to a high rate of $3,024 for a driver who requires high-risk insurance.

 Insurance Price Range by Location

 Living in a larger city can make a big difference on car insurance rates.
-Rural locations are statistically proven to have a lower frequency of accident claims than larger metro areas.
+Areas with sparse population are statistically proven to have a lower frequency of physical damage claims than densely populated cities.
+The graphic below illustrates the difference between rural and urban areas on auto insurance rates.

-These rate differences show why it is important to get quotes using their specific location and risk profile, instead of making a decision based on price averages.
+These rate differences illustrate why all drivers should get quotes for a specific zip code and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.